 • Proper grounding and shielding

-PLC Control Logic Example
+PLC Control Logic Example - Water & Wastewater

-Basic structured text (ST) example for wastewater treatment control:
+Basic structured text (ST) example for wastewater treatment control: Industry-specific enhancements for Water & Wastewater applications.

-PROGRAM WASTEWATER_TREATMENT_CONTROL
+PROGRAM PLC_CONTROL_LOGIC_EXAMPLE

 VAR